 Please leave a comment below.
 We love hearing from our readers!

 Additional Recommend Reading:

-Nursing school student loan debt will remain right where it is until you get aggressive and attack it.
+Student loan debt will remain right where it is until you get aggressive and attack it.
 Don’t be the sucker who spends their entire life paying off student loans.
 They will NEVER go away if you don’t make them, even if you file for bankruptcy.

 Becoming a mom changed my financial priorities.

-Motherhood also taught me something very valuable: being debt free AND having money in my bank account was way more important than spending money on stuff I didn’t need.
+Motherhood also taught me something very valuable: being debt-free AND having money in my bank account was way more important than spending money on stuff I didn’t need.